Third Sunday of Easter

+A priest of the Church of Sweden elevates the host before the congregation during a Confirmation Mass at Oscar's Evangelical-Lutheran Church on the Third Sunday of Eastertide.

 The Third Sunday of Easter or Third Sunday of Eastertide is the third Sunday of the Easter season, being the day that occurs two weeks after the Christian celebration of Easter Sunday.
 It is also known as Good Shepherd Sunday.